The-Keep-Studios/tks-website/wp-content/plugins/google-apps-login/readme.txt

 Using our platform, your website appears to Google accounts as one unified 'web application', making it more secure and easier to manage.

-[Google Drive Embedder](http://wp-glogin.com/wpgoogledriveembedder) is a free extension plugin allowing users to browse for Google Drive documents to embed directly in their posts or pages.
+[Google Drive Embedder](http://wp-glogin.com/wpgoogledriveembedder) is an extension plugin allowing users to browse for Google Drive documents to embed directly in their posts or pages.

-[Google Apps Directory](http://wp-glogin.com/wpgoogleappsdirectory) is a free extension plugin allowing logged-in users to search your Google Apps employee directory from a widget on your intranet or client site.
+[Google Apps Directory](http://wp-glogin.com/wpgoogleappsdirectory) is an extension plugin allowing logged-in users to search your Google Apps employee directory from a widget on your intranet or client site.

 [Google Profile Avatars](http://wp-glogin.com/avatars/?utm_source=Login%20Readme%20Avatars&utm_medium=freemium&utm_campaign=Freemium)